At the Drive-In

-At the Drive-In was an American post-hardcore band from El Paso, Texas, formed in 1994.
-The band's most recent line-up consisted of Cedric Bixler-Zavala (vocals), Omar Rodríguez-López (guitar, vocals), Paul Hinojos (bass), Tony Hajjar (drums) and Keeley Davis (guitar, vocals).
-After several early line-up changes, the band solidified into a five-piece, consisting of Bixler-Zavala, Rodríguez-López, Jim Ward, Hinojos and Hajjar.
+At the Drive-In was an American post-hardcore band formed in 1994 in El Paso, Texas.
+Their last line-up consisted of Cedric Bixler-Zavala (vocals), Omar Rodríguez-López (guitar, vocals), Paul Hinojos (bass), Tony Hajjar (drums), and Keeley Davis (guitar, vocals).
+After several early line-up changes, the band solidified into a five-piece, consisting of Bixler-Zavala, Rodríguez-López, Jim Ward (guitar, keyboards, vocals), Hinojos and Hajjar.

 At the Drive-In released three studio albums and five EPs before breaking up in 2001.
-Their third and final album before their split, 2000's Relationship of Command, received a number of accolades and is cited as a landmark of the post-hardcore genre, alongside producing the successful single "One Armed Scissor".
-Following the breakup, Bixler-Zavala and Rodríguez-López formed the Mars Volta while Ward, Hinojos, and Hajjar formed Sparta; Hinojos would later join the Mars Volta.
+Their third and final album before the split, 2000's Relationship of Command, received several accolades and is cited as a landmark of post-hardcore, alongside producing the successful single "One Armed Scissor".
+Following the breakup, Bixler-Zavala and Rodríguez-López formed the Mars Volta with Ward's cousin Jeremy, while Ward, Hinojos, and Hajjar formed Sparta; Hinojos would later leave Sparta for the Mars Volta.

-At the Drive-In reunited in January 2012 and played the 2012 Coachella Valley Music and Arts Festival, as well as the 2012 Lollapalooza Festival.
-In 2016, the band reunited for a second time, with guitarist and occasional lead vocalist Jim Ward no longer participating.
-He was replaced by Sparta's Keeley Davis.
-The band released their fourth studio album, in•ter a•li•a, in 2017.
+At the Drive-In reunited in January 2012 and played the Coachella and Lollapalooza festivals that year before disbanding again.
+In 2016, the band reunited for a second time, with Ward replaced by Sparta's Keeley Davis; they released the album in•ter a•li•a the following year.
 The band announced an indefinite hiatus in November 2018.